sveinbjornt/iceaddr/README.md

 151
 ```

-The default suggestion limit is 50.
+The default limit on results from both functions is 50.

 ### Keys